antelle/keyboard-auto-type/README.md

 ### Layout-aware text entry

-The library checks the locale before every high-level operation (`text` method).
+`keyboard-auto-type` checks the locale before every high-level operation (`text` method).
 After this it does its best to find matching keys on the keyboard.
 If it fails to do so, it just sends text without a key code, which also works in most of cases.
 The library will never switch system layouts.

 ### Emoji and CJK characters